 - Embrace and accept local customs

 One of the strangest things I found about moving to Germany was the fact that Sunday was a proper day of rest.
 Initially, we really missed the fact that Sunday was just another day in the UK.
 We didn’t understand why contracts automatically rolled over for another 2 years if you hadn’t canceled 3 months before the end, in writing.
 It also drove us crazy to have to choose from so many types of water.
 Six years later we tut at the idea of washing your car or shopping on a Sunday, we write our Kundigung letters as soon as we sign any new contract and we drink Sprudel water of our own free will.
-As for the tradition of drinking gluhwein at the Cologne Christmas Markets, we got into that one pretty quickly.
+As for the tradition of drinking gluhwein at the, we got into that one pretty quickly.

 11. Zeke: Expat in Qatar

 - Learn the culture of the country you’re staying in